Wivon/Wivon/README.md

 ### Hi 👋

 - 🔭 I’m currently working on [OG Hub](https://github.com/Wivon/OGHub)
-- 🌱 I’m currently learning nodeJS & some frameworks
+- 🌱 I’m currently learning nodeJS, react & some frameworks
 - 🏘️ My main website is [Wivon Hub](https://wivon-hub.tk)
 - 💖 I love commit with emojis (like this ✔️)
 - 🌍 I'm french, I live in France
+- 👯 If you wanna talk with me: Wivon#2227 on Discord

 <hr>